 Alexander Brose

-Before Aspen, Mr. Brose spent 11 years at the San Francisco Conservatory of Music (SFCM), the West Coast's oldest school of music, first as assistant director of admissions, then as director of admissions (at age 25), and finally as associate vice president for advancement.
-While at SFCM, Mr. Brose used his familiarity with Asia and his Mandarin Chinese language skills to initiate frequent recruitment and relationship-building trips to China and elsewhere in East Asia, working closely with the Central Conservatory of Music in Beijing, the Sichuan Conservatory of Music in Chengdu, the Hong Kong Academy of Performing and Visual Arts in Hong Kong, the Yong Siew Toh Conservatory of Music in Singapore, and, ultimately, with the Shanghai Conservatory of Music.
-It was in Shanghai that he masterminded the development of a sister-school relationship between Shanghai and San Francisco, leading to the creation of the annual San Francisco-Shanghai International Chamber Music Festival, an event he produced and co-curated for two years before leaving for Aspen.
+Before Aspen, Mr. Brose spent 11 years at the San Francisco Conservatory of Music (SFCM), the West Coast of the United States’ oldest school of music, first as Assistant Director of Admissions, then as Director of Admissions (at age 25), and finally as Associate Vice President for Advancement.
+While at SFCM, Mr. Brose used his familiarity with East Asia and his Mandarin Chinese language skills to initiate frequent recruitment and relationship-building trips to China and elsewhere in the region, working closely with the most important schools such as the Central Conservatory of Music in Beijing, the Sichuan Conservatory of Music in Chengdu, the Hong Kong Academy of Performing and Visual Arts in Hong Kong, the Yong Siew Toh Conservatory of Music in Singapore, and, ultimately, with the Shanghai Conservatory of Music.
+It was in Shanghai that he guided the development of a sister-school relationship between Shanghai and San Francisco, leading to the creation of the annual San Francisco-Shanghai International Chamber Music Festival, an event he produced and co-curated for two years before leaving for Aspen.

-Raised in South Korea, Hong Kong, and the United States, Mr. Brose received his bachelor of arts degree in Asian Studies, with a concentration in China, from Cornell University in Ithaca, N.Y.
-An award-winning vocalist, Alex has performed in various concert venues across the globe, including on the US nationally-syndicated radio show “A Prairie Home Companion,” at the Seoul National Arts Center in South Korea, with the Glimmerglass Festival in Cooperstown, N.Y., and with the Grammy Award-winning San Francisco Symphony Chorus, among others.
-He has served as a member of the board of governors of the Recording Academy (Grammys) in the United States and the American Chamber of Commerce in China.
+Raised in South Korea, Hong Kong, and the United States, Mr. Brose received his Bachelor of Arts degree in Asian Studies, with a concentration in China, from Cornell University in Ithaca, N.Y.
+An award-winning vocalist, Mr. Brose has performed in prestigious concert venues across the globe, including on the U.S. nationally-syndicated radio show “A Prairie Home Companion,” at the Seoul National Arts Center in South Korea, with the Glimmerglass Festival in Cooperstown, N.Y., and with the Grammy Award-winning San Francisco Symphony Chorus, among others.
+He has served as a member of the Board of Governors of the Recording Academy (Grammys) in the United States and the American Chamber of Commerce in China.
 He currently sits on the advisory councils of the Cornell University Glee Club, the school’s oldest student organization, as well as the Tianjin Juilliard School.
-A sought-after public speaker, Mr. Brose has presented at major arts conferences and universities in both the US and China.
+A sought-after public speaker, Mr. Brose has presented at major arts conferences and universities in both the U.S. and China.

-Mr. Brose’s wife and two children are Canadian, and he and his family look forward to settling in Toronto very soon.
+Mr. Brose’s wife and two children are Canadian, and he and his family are enjoying all that Toronto has to offer.